bcgov/data-publication/pages/dps_bcdc_record.md

     |High - Cabinet, High - Confidential, High - Sensitivity|**Protected C** | Confidential.
 Extremely grave harm to an individual, organization or government.
 Examples: Information about police agents and other informants, Cabinet records or Cabinet-related records|

 **Who can view this data?**: describes who can view, for example, the BC Geographic Warehouse (BCGW) resources associated with the metadata record in tools like iMapBC.
-+ The order reflects the most accessible to the most secure
++ The order reflects the most accessible to the most secure.
++ This is a required field.

     |Access Type| Description
     |:---|:---|